What is rounding and why do we do it?

 Rounding makes numbers easier to work with.
 Here are two examples:

-- If a house is 4 metres and 3 centimetres tall we would say it’s 4 metres tall.
+- If a house is 4 meters and 3 centimeters tall we would say it’s 4 meters tall.
 Most times this is close enough to describe the height of the house.

 - If you had a bucket with 598 marbles in it you could say you have about 600 marbles.

 Looking for more rounding math worksheets?
 Click below to view our entire library!

 Remember, rounded numbers:

 - are easier to work with in your head